Serangic/VulkanEngine/README.md

 # Introduction

-This repository contains all the source files, needed to compile my "engine".
-It's not really an engine right now, but a mere project.
+<p>This repository contains all the source files, needed to compile my "engine".
+It's not really an engine right now, but a mere project.</p>

-I started reading about Vulkan and its associated libraries whilst in France, starting around 25th April 2026, and started coding on 5th May 2026.
+<p>I started reading about Vulkan and its associated libraries whilst in France, starting around 25th April 2026, and started coding on 5th May 2026.
-The code is free and open-source, as in freedom.
+The code is free and open-source, as in freedom.</p>

 # Repository Structure
 ### /src